freifunk-gluon/gluon/docs/user/getting_started.rst

   is available.
 The same GLUON_RELEASE has to be passed to ``make`` and ``make manifest`` to generate a correct manifest.

+GLUON_SITE_VERSION
+  Version of the site configuration.
+This string is displayed in the config mode and `gluon-info`.
+If unset, Gluon generates a version string using `git describe` on the site folder.

 GLUON_TARGET
   Target architecture to build.